thaibault/clientnode/readme.md

                 "this" points to this "Example" instance extended by "Tools".
                 Merges given options with default options recursively.
             ###
+            # Merges given options with default options recursively.
             super options
-            return this.$domNode if this.$domNode
+            return if this.$domNode then this.$domNode else this
-            this
         method: (anArgument) ->
             ...
             returnValue